 Where to stay in Dublin

-Castle Hotel: A beautiful 4* hotel decorated in a classic style in a quiet street with excellent access to the city centre and airport.
+- Castle Hotel – Cosy 4* hotel in a quiet street with excellent access to the centre and airport

-Abbey Court Hostel: Cheap accommodation with full facilities (terrace, laundry, shared kitchen, PC, games room).
-Guests have a choice of beds in a shared room or twin rooms with en suite bathrooms.
-2 minutes from Temple Bar, airport stop right in front of the hostel.
+- Abbey Court Hostel – Budget accommodation with full facilities (terrace, laundry, shared kitchen, PC, games room) in the centre with airport stop right outside the hostel

 Best Things to do in Dublin – Map